EPSOM AND EWELL HIGH SCHOOL

 - The remaining places will be allocated to children living nearer to the school who will be assigned a place before those living further away.

 If there is "oversubscription" in any category, places will be offered to those who live nearer to the school.
-A waiting list will be maintained throughout the autumn term 2013.
-Distances are measured in a straight line from the address of the pupil's home, as set by the Ordnance Survey, to the nearest school gate available for pupils to use.
+A waiting list will be maintained throughout the autumn term 2014.
+Distances are measured in a straight line from the the pupil's home address at the closing date for applications (unless a change of address for good reason has been accepted by the local authority), as set by the Ordnance Survey, to the nearest school gate available for pupils to use.
 This is calculated using the Surrey Local Authority Geographical Information System.
 Should the system show the same distance for more than one applicant, lots will be drawn.

 Applications received after the published closing date will be assessed when they are received.
 If the school is not "oversubscribed", the pupil will be offered a place.
 If the school is "oversubscribed", the application will be assessed and the pupil's name will be placed at the appropriate point on the waiting list